 WebMD also notes that Irritation can occur.
 For some people, breathing in formaldehyde can irritate their eyes, nose, and throat.
 But this happens mostly with products that are heated, like certain hair straighteners used in salons.

 Formaldehyde is considered a probable carcinogen, which means it could cause cancer.
 But that’s a concern only if you’re exposed to the chemical in unusually high quantities for a long time.
 Experts are still unsure of all the potential long-term health effects of formaldehyde.

 While this is my opinion, if you are using shampoo your whole life, couldn’t that be considered long term exposure?
-While the quantity might not be a lot, maybe it could buildup in the system over time.
+While the quantity might not be a lot, maybe it can build up in the system over time.

 If you’d rather not risk exposure to these chemicals, here are shampoos that are DMDM Hydantoin free and work well:

-Here is a list of shampoos that do contain DMDM Hydantoin if you are interested:
+Here is a list of shampoos that do contain DMDM Hydantoin if you are wanting to avoid them:

-For an even healthier scalp, read why what hairbrush you have matters!
+For even healthier scalp and hair, read why what hairbrush you have matters!
 For a sensitive scalp and healthier hair, you are going to want a boar bristle brush.
 Read my review of the Mason Pearson brush and why it is the best!